firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-56-june-2018/2018-06-26-fascism-and-facsimiles.md

 category: short story
 permalink: fascism-and-facsimiles
 published: false
-teaser: ""Yeah, but we’re not Nazis, right?""
+teaser: "Yeah, but we’re not Nazis, right?"
-author-img: brandon-obrien.jpg
+author-img: john-wiswell.jpg
 author-bio: |
   John [@Wiswell](https://www.twitter.com/wiswell) lives where New York keeps all its trees.
 This is John's third story in _Fireside Magazine_, following ["Bones at the Door"](https://firesidefiction.com/issue27/chapter/bones-at-the-door/) and ["A Silhouette Against Armageddon."](https://firesidefiction.com/a-silhouette-against-armageddon) His fiction has also appeared in _Daily Science Fiction_, _Pseudopod_, and most recently in _Diabolical Plots_ and _Robot Dinosaurs_.
 Superhero comics helped teach him to read and so he's fiercely loyal to them, especially when they betray themselves.
 proofread: false